RandyParedis/autoplay/docs/Configuration.md

        - `brownian-motion`: An implementation of the Brownian Motion algorithm that is contained within the stave.
 Options for this algorithm are `pitch.min` and `pitch.max`, representing the ranges of the jumps.
+       - `1/f-noise`: An implementation of the "white noise" algorithm (based upon the one invented by Richard F. Voss), using 3 dice and respecting the stave.
        - Anything else will generate completely random pitches within the entire music range.
     - `options`: An object, representing the additional options of the above-mentioned algorithms.